aergoio/guide/source/tools/polaris.rst

 	[polaris]
 	allowprivate = true                        # Whether to allow the private address of the node's access address.
-Used when building Polaris for private chains operated within a test or private network. genesisfile = "[location of genesis file]" # Genesis file location
+Used when building Polaris for private chains operated within a test or private network. genesisfile = "[location of genesis file]" # Genesis file location enableblacklist = false                    # Whether to turn on blacklist or not. blacklist entries will be saved in <authdir>

 Log configuration file